Academic Appeals Process

 Graduation and Participation in Commencement Ceremonies

 A student may graduate in May, August, or December of any academic year; commencement ceremonies are held in May and December.
-Degree completion requires the filing of an Application for Graduation.
+Degree completion requires submitting the Application for Graduation form.

 Fall applications are due by July 15, preceding the intended graduation semester.
 Spring and summer applications are due by December 15, preceding the intended graduation semester.